MultiCraft/repixture/mods/rp_mobs/API.md

 Create a task queue object and returns it.
 The arguments are optional decider functions.

-In this function you can update the task queue by adding new tasks to it.
+In these decider functions you can update the task queue by adding new tasks to it.
 Avoid complex and slow algorithms here!

 * `empty_decider(task_queue, mob)`: called when the task queue is empty